afsalthaj/spark-kafka-streaming/README.md

 https://spark.apache.org/docs/2.1.0/streaming-kafka-0-10-integration.html

 ## A few doubts:
-It says in spark streaming API, that one one StreamingContext can be active in a JVM at the same time.
+It says in spark streaming API, that only one StreamingContext can be active in a JVM at the same time.
 This can be different from the usual consumer implementations of Kafka.
-While we can consider spark streaming as an implementation of any other consumer, the limitation of only one context in a JVM makes it a little harder for parallel consumption of kafka message queues?
-As we learn, we might get an idea on how this can be handled in Spark Streaming.
+While we can consider spark streaming as an implementation similar to any other [consumer](src/main/scala/com/thajaf/kafka/beginner/KafkaConsumerDemo.scala), the limitation of only one context in a JVM makes it a little harder for parallel consumption of kafka message queues?
+As we learn, we might get an idea on how this can be handled `easily` in Spark Streaming.